Pinafore/karl-flashcards-web-app/README.md

 ## Database Back Ups
-The following backup script identifies the docker container and performs a backup, naming it using the current timestamp.
+The following backup script identifies the docker container and performs a backup of the entire Postgres server, naming it using the current timestamp.

 ```bash
 ./scripts/backup.sh